Enabling Advanced Land Cover Analytics: An Integrated Data Extraction Pipeline for Predictive Modeling with the Dynamic World Dataset: Literature Review

 \subsection{Land Use Land Cover Dataset Processing Pipeline}

 Despite the difficulty and steep learning curve associated with working with satellite imagery, to the extent of our knowledge, there does not exist another open source pipeline like ours which includes extraction, pre-processing, and representation of LULC data.
-As we will discuss in Section \ref{sec:urbanlit}, many works prefer to use their own LULC labeling rather than using datasets like Dynamic World, and therefore rely on custom downstream pre-processing implementations.
+Many works prefer to use their own LULC labeling rather than using datasets like Dynamic World, and therefore rely on custom downstream pre-processing implementations.

+For instance, some methods ~\cite{nkt2} rely on georeferencing imagery and image-to-image registration to align data into a common coordinate system, followed by the use of commercial software (e.g., eCognition Developer) for object-based image analysis to derive LULC classifications.
+In contrast, our pipeline eliminates the need for these additional steps by directly extracting images in a consistent coordinate system.
+Additionally, our approach is entirely open-source, built in Python, and does not depend on proprietary systems.

+Other methods employ supervised classification approaches, such as using historical imagery and manually digitized polygons as training data for classifiers ~\cite{nkt4, nkt16}.
+These approaches rely on the assumption that classifiers trained on smaller, localized datasets will generalize effectively to broader, unseen regions—a limitation our pipeline avoids.
+On the other hand, unsupervised methods, like the segmentation-based approach in ~\cite{nkt18}, utilize Convolutional Neural Networks (CNNs) for feature clustering but often require manual corrections to remove residual noise.
+This manual intervention significantly limits scalability, especially when applied to large geographic regions.

 There is a package, \href{https://geemap.org/}{GeeMap}, which offers tools for satellite data analysis and visualization.
 As we will discuss, we have build upon and extended this package as its initial implementation does not include the end to end pipeline offered in our work.